freenas/freenas-docs/userguide/tn_initial.rst

 The screens are listed in the order that they appear within the tree, or the left frame of the graphical interface.

-.. note:: iXsystems recommends that you contact your iXsystems Support Representative for initial setup and configuration assistance.
+.. tip:: iXsystems recommends
+   :ref:`contacting an iXsystems Support Representative <Contacting iXsystems>` for initial setup and configuration assistance.

 Once the system has been configured and you are familiar with the configuration workflow, the rest of this document can be used as a reference guide to the features built into the %brand% Storage Array.

-.. note:: It is important to use the graphical interface (or the console setup menu) for all non-ZFS configuration changes.
+.. warning:: It is important to use the graphical interface (or the console setup menu) for all non-ZFS configuration changes.
    %brand% uses a configuration database to store its settings.
 If changes are made at the command line, they will not be written